joelouthan/Theologicus/src/doctrine-christ-saves/04-the-love-of-god.md

 >Galatians 2:20 I have been crucified with Christ, and I no longer live, but Christ lives in me.
 The life I now live in the body, I live by faith in the Son of God, who loved me and gave himself for me.

-We sinned but God loved us.
+We sinned, but God loved us.

 >Psalm 103:8-14
 >The LORD is compassionate and gracious,